-The QNB Group's total net loans and advances have increased in recent years, growing by: (i) 3.6 per cent. to QR634.4 billion (U.S.\$174.3 billion) as at 30 June 2019 from QR612.5 billion (U.S.\$168.3 billion) as at 31 December 2018; (ii) 4.8 per cent. to QR612.5 billion (U.S.\$168.3 billion) as at 31 December 2018; (iii) 4.8 per cent. to QR612.5 billion (U.S.\$168.3 billion) as at 31 December 2018 from QR584.3 billion (U.S.\$160.5 billion) as at 31 December 2017; and (iii) 12.3 per cent. to QR584.3 billion (U.S.\$160.5 billion) as at 31 December 2017 from QR520.4 billion (U.S.\$143.0 billion) as at 31 December 2016.
+QNB Group's total net loans and advances have increased in recent years, growing by: (i) 5.8 per cent. to QR807.6 billion (U.S.\$221.8 billion) as at 31 December 2022 from QR763.7 billion (U.S.\$209.8 billion) as at 31 December 2021; and (ii) 5.5 per cent. to QR763.7 billion (U.S.\$209.8 billion) as at 31 December 2021 from QR723.8 billion (U.S.\$198.8 billion) as at 31 December 2020.
 The growth in QNB's assets and loan portfolio over the past several years has been supported by the rapid growth of the economy in Qatar.
 The economies of Qatar and the other Gulf Cooperation Council ("GCC") countries are dependent on oil and gas and related industries, as well as the prices and quantities of these commodities.
-Although over the past few years Qatar has made efforts to develop its non-hydrocarbon economy, a significant portion of government revenue is dominated by oil and gas, contributing an estimated U.S.\$47.6 billion, or 83.3 per cent., of total revenues by 31 December 2018.
-Furthermore, a recurrence of declines in global crude oil prices such as those seen in 2011 to 2013, the first half of 2014, early 2016 and late 2018 could potentially adversely affect economic activity in Qatar and the other GCC countries.
+Although over the past few years Qatar has made efforts to develop its non-hydrocarbon economy, a significant portion of government revenue is dominated by oil and gas, contributing an estimated U.S.\$42.9 billion, or 80.7 per cent., of total revenues for the year ended 31 December 2021.
+Furthermore, declines in global crude oil prices such as those seen in 2011 to 2013, the first half of 2014, early 2016, late 2018 and early 2020 could potentially adversely affect economic activity in Qatar and the other GCC countries.

-QNB's financial performance has been and will continue to remain closely linked to the rate of economic growth in Qatar and the other countries in which the QNB Group operates.
-Any deterioration in economic conditions in Qatar or the other countries in which the QNB Group operates, due to a deterioration in the oil and gas or related industries or due to other factors, could materially adversely affect many of QNB's borrowers and contractual counterparties which may, in turn, adversely affect QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.
+QNB's financial performance has been and will continue to remain closely linked to the rate of economic growth in Qatar and the other countries in which QNB Group operates.
+Any deterioration in economic conditions in Qatar or the other countries in which QNB Group operates, due to a deterioration in the oil and gas or related industries or due to other factors, could materially adversely affect many of QNB's borrowers and contractual counterparties which may, in turn, adversely affect QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.
 See "-QNB's investment and loan portfolios and deposit base are concentrated in Qatar and the MENA region, in Qatari riyals and U.S. dollars, in oil and gas and related industries and in sovereign and public sector entities".

-QNB does not have a long track record of operating its recently established and acquired international businesses, which are located in emerging markets and are thus subject to various risks relating to emerging markets generally
+QNB does not have an extended track record of operating its recently established and acquired international businesses, which are located in emerging markets and are thus subject to various risks relating to emerging markets generally